 Committee Executive Officers provide notification of Cabinet committee approvals directly to relevant ministerial offices.

 The Department of Treasury and Finance (DTF) costing comment will confirm whether there are budget impacts and whether the submission needs to be considered by BCC before being considered by Cabinet.

 Where a submission will have a clear negative budget impact and there is urgency surrounding the proposal, the Treasurer may authorise the submission to proceed to Cabinet (known as a bypass).
 The submitting minister's office (Chief of Staff) must seek approval from the Treasurer to bypass Budget Cabinet Committee consideration.
 This will only be provided in exceptional circumstances.
 Contact your minister’s office to discuss seeking a bypass.

 What is the process for submitting an item to Executive Council?

 Cabinet Coordination organises the publication of Executive Council matters in the Government Gazette.

 Cabinet will usually meet even if the Premier is not available.
 If it is a planned absence, an Acting Premier will be appointed and will chair Cabinet.
 If the Premier is unexpectedly absent, Cabinet may be chaired by the next most senior minister, usually the Deputy Premier.

-Requests for ministerial absence must be submitted to the Cabinet Secretary, outlining the reason for the absence.
+Requests for ministerial absence must be submitted to the Cabinet Secretary via the online Ministerial absence request form.